12 Simple Ways To Declutter Your Home And Your Life Today

 Feel free to get cozy, grab your journal, and reflect on the prompts I included in this blog post.
 You’ll be surprised by what comes up for you when you truly connect to yourself and this moment of self-reflection.

-Get cozy and start journaling with the Declutter Worksheet to figure out which area in your life and your home is giving you the most stress and anxiety at this moment so you know where to go next on your journey to becoming a Healthy (and Clutter-Free) High Achiever.
+Get cozy and start journaling with these journal prompts to declutter your life to figure out which area in your life and your home is giving you the most stress and anxiety at this moment so you know where to go next on your journey to becoming a Healthy (and Clutter-Free) High Achiever.

 Take 5-minute breaks from work (or from anything you’re doing at home) and use these 5 minutes to put things where they belong, wash some dishes, brush your dog, …

 Whenever you tidy up, time it.
 Show yourself it doesn’t take long at all to fold your clothes or to do the dishes.
 Your mind thinks it takes forever and you don’t have time for it.
 Prove yourself wrong.